deebtarmizi104/AWS-EC2-Web-Server-Lab/README.md

-# 🌐 AWS EC2 Web Server Testing
+# 🌐 AWS EC2 Web Server Lab

 This repository contains my work for the **Parallel and Distributed Computing** course for **Master of Data Science (MDS)**.
 It demonstrates how to deploy a **static HTML webpage** (a personal CV-style page) on an **AWS EC2 instance** using the **Apache2 web server**.